 Basic Policy for Corporate Governance

-The aim of the Basic Policy for Corporate Governance of MEDICAL & BIOLOGICAL LABORATORIES CO., LTD. (the “Company”) is to establish a management system that functions efficiently and transparently in today’s rapidly changing business environment.
+The aim of the Basic Policy for Corporate Governance of MEDICAL & BIOLOGICAL LABORATORIES CO., LTD. (the “Company”) is in accordance with Basic Views and Policies for corporate governance of JSR Group (“JSR”) .

 Company Organization and Current Status

 - The Company designs and operates its internal control systems for the whole group as necessary for decision-making concerning the execution of important Company business, to oversee the execution of duties by the Director(s), and to ensure that Company operations are carried out properly.
 The Company has continuously strengthened the function of management supervision, improved efficiency in decision making and execution of business duties, and enhanced the transparency and soundness of business management through the introduction of an officer system.